Black Bounces with multiple throats and anti-throats: New black-bounce spacetimes

-The area has only one extreme value, which is $r=b^2/(2 m)$.
+We need $b^2/8>c_3>0$ to $r_2$ and $r_3$ be real and different from each other.
+If $c_3=0$, we find that the area has only one extreme value, which is $r=b^2/(2 m)$.
 This point is a minimum, once we have $A''(r=b^2/(2m))=8\pi e^2>0$.
 This structure is similar to the previous case with the difference that the throat is now located in $r=b^2/(2 m)$.